MPAS-Dev/compass/docs/developers_guide/organization.rst

 is called.
 This will not happen until the step gets set up, after calling its :ref:`dev_step_setup` method.

-Sometimes you want to create a symlink to in input file in the work directory, but the relative path between the target and the step's work directory isn't very convenient to determine.
-This may be because the name of the subdirectory this step and/or the target's step depend on parameters.
+Sometimes you want to create a symlink to an input file in the work directory, but the relative path between the target and the step's work directory isn't very convenient to determine.
+This may be because the name of the subdirectory for this step or the target's step (or both) depends on parameters.
 For such cases, there is a ``work_dir_target`` argument that allows you to give the path with respect to the base work directory (which is not yet know at init).
 Here is an example taken from :py:class:`compass.ocean.tests.global_ocean.forward.ForwardStep`:

 .. code-block:: python